mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 pack tends to be larger than those of more advanced cultures.
-On a low technology world, a larger family means a greater number of hunters, essential to the pack’s survival.
+On a low technology world, a larger family means a greater number of hunters, essential to the pack's survival.
 However, if a pack grows too large it becomes less effective, especially if the pups and elderly outnumber more able-bodied members as it places an additional burden on the hunters, threatening